renovatebot/renovate/docs/usage/configuration-options.md

 ## customManagers

+`customerManagers` are used to configure the `custom` Manager in Renovate.

 Users can define custom managers for cases such as:

 - Proprietary file formats or conventions
 - Popular file formats not yet supported as a manager by Renovate

 The custom manager concept is based on using Regular Expression named capture groups.
+For the fields `datasource`, `depName` and `currentValue`, it's mandatory to have either a named capture group matching them (e.g. `(?<depName>.*)`) or to configure it's corresponding template (e.g. `depNameTemplate`).
+It's not recommended to do both, due to the potential for confusion.
+It is recommended to also include `versioning` however if it is missing then it will default to `semver`.

 ### matchStrings